dafanasev/dbmigrate/README.md

 # dbmigrate

 ## Overview
 __dbmigrate is a sql database migration tool.__

-It does not use any DSL for migrations, just plain old SQL we all know and love.
+dbmigrate can be used both as a CLI application or Go package, it does not use any DSL for migrations, just plain old SQL we all know and love so it can be used with any framework and programming language.

-dbmigrate can be used both as a CLI application or Go package.
 This readme covers CLI tool, for the Go package documentation please look at https://godoc.org/github.com/dafanasev/dbmigrate

 ## Features